RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   In this model, one instruction is executed at a time in a sequential manner.
   Also, sequential model has a concept of precise state.

-  Therefore, SuperScalar processing should maintain the feature of instruction set compatibility and a sequential execution model.
+  Therefore, SuperScalar processing should maintain the feature of *instruction set compatibility* and a *sequential execution model*.

   The requirement of Parallel processing in perspective of Hardware